Dental crowns restore damaged teeth and improve the appearance of your smile by covering teeth that are stained or uneven.

-Dental crowns are often called caps because they cover, or cap, a damaged tooth.
-A crown encases the entire tooth, so it’s a good way to restore its original strength, and since it’s cemented onto the existing tooth or an implant, it functions just like a normal tooth.
+A crown works like a cap that goes over the tooth or the space where the tooth was.
+A dental crown encases the entire tooth, so it’s a good way to restore its original strength, and since it’s cemented onto the existing tooth or an implant, it functions just like a normal tooth.

 Crowns are often used to repair a cracked tooth or to restore the tooth after extensive decay.
 They’re often used to cover a tooth that has had a root canal.
 Crowns are used cosmetically to cover stained teeth.
 They can also be crafted to improve the appearance of teeth that are misshapen or out of alignment.

 At Viviane Trinh, DMD, we accept most major insurance plans.
 Here is list of some of the plans we accept.

 Please contact our office if you do not see your insurance provider listed.
 Please note we do not participate with DMO/HMO insurance.

 - How Much Do Porcelain Veneers Cost in NYC? - September 28, 2021

 - What Are The Best Tooth Replacement Options In New York City? - September 28, 2021

 - What Is The Cost Of A Smile Makeover in New York City - September 28, 2021